At IU, what is Umail?

 Eligibility and creating an account

-- If you're a newly admitted student, create a Umail account using the Starter Kit; see About creating first computing accounts for admitted students, faculty, staff, and affiliates.
+- If you're a newly admitted undergraduate student, create a Umail account using the Starter Kit; see About creating first computing accounts for admitted students, faculty, staff, and affiliates.

 To use a Umail account with available Google Apps, enter

 email@example.com as your username, and then enter your Umail vendor password; see At IU, how do I set or reset my vendor password for Imail or Umail?